Caitlin + Dave's wedding at Centara Grand Beach Resort Phuket Thailand

 Finally, a majority of brides opt for a beach wedding as a casual alternative, voiding the ‘need’ for a veil or bridal tiara, however you may consider a wedding hairvine as a whimsical, versatile alternative.

-WEDDING DAY THEME IDEAS
+BEACH WEDDING DAY THEME IDEAS

 One of the most popular locations for a destination weddings is the beach.
 There’s just something about the feel of sand between your toes, and watching the sun go down over the ocean snug in the arms of your loved one.